Fast Electromagnetic and RF Circuit Co-Simulation for Passive Resonator Field Calculation and Optimization in MRI: Method

 Next, we compute the S-parameter matrix for the lumped components themselves, denoted as \( S_{\text{LC}} \).
 This matrix has dimension \( n_{\text{lp}} \times \ n_{\text{lp}}\) and can be derived from the impedance values of the lumped components using the following equation:

-Here, \( I \) is the identity matrix of size \( n_\text{lp} \times n_\text{lp} \), and \( Z \) is the impedance matrix of the lumped components that were initially replaced by ports. \( y \) is the characteristic admittance matrix whose diagonal elements are \( 1/z_0 \).
+Here, \( I \) is the identity matrix of size \( n_\text{lp} \times n_\text{lp} \), and \( Z \) is the impedance matrix of the lumped components that were initially replaced by ports.
+The diagonal entries are defined as $Z_{nn} = R - \frac{j}{\omega C_n}$, where $C_n$ is the value of the $n$-th capacitor.
+The off-diagonal terms are zero. \( y \) is the characteristic admittance matrix whose diagonal elements are \( 1/z_0 \).
 The scalar \( z_0 \) represents the characteristic impedance of the ports, typically set to 50~\(\Omega\).
 The definitions of incident and reflected waves are reversed here because the reflected wave from each port becomes the incident wave on the lumped components:

 Based on the the relations above, we can calculate the \( n_{\text{rp}} \times n_{\text{rp}}\) S-Matrix.
 The details of the derivation can be found in Appendix~I.

 After obtaining \( S_{\text{real\_ports}} \), we can compute the complex excitation weights at each real port and each LC port as shown below.
 It was generated by calculating the waves present at each lumped ports when real port was set to 1W input power.
 The details of the derivation can be found in Appendix~II.